 February 2017: The DfE declines to provide the numbers about nationality and country-of-birth data collected in the autumn census in response to parliamentary question 62925 citing future plans to publish it.

 Campaigners continue to receive emails and social media messages of parents with children, or directly from teens who feel harassed, discriminated against, embarrassed in front of peer groups.
 It is changing pupils’ and family relationships with school staff and influencing young people’s perceptions of each other and authority, forever.

 The ABC campaign collate parents and pupils’ reactions and samples of forms shared.
 The majority of paper forms do not explain that the submission is optional or that parents can indicate ‘Refused’ or ‘Not Yet Obtained’.
 Text messages seen didn’t go into any explanations at all.
-The majority of schools informed parents it was data ‘required’ and for funding.
+The majority of schools incorrectly informed parents it was data ‘required’ and for funding.
 Schools worry they will be sanctioned and assumed it was necessary.
 Some local authority administrators are chasing schools with high ‘not yet obtained’ or ‘refused’ rates to return country values, despite the data being optional, and appears to be driven by local, misinformed pressure.
 Parents who had concerns but did not know it was optional, took to social media asking each other what to do.
 Even celebrities felt helpless. defenddigitalme has raised the most serious concerns to the Information Commissioner Office on a rolling basis.

 Parents at a school in London have asked on October 17th, what they can do if the school wishes to withdraw its entire country-of-birth and nationality school census data submission, as they didn’t feel parents had made informed decisions to provide their personal data.
 We have been told of whole areas that have withdrawn.
-Parents and pupils may ask for data submitted in autumn to be withdrawn, by providing an updated return in January.
+Parents and pupils may ask individually for data submitted before to be withdrawn, by providing an updated return ahead of the termly census deadline.
 This was communicated to schools on January 11, 2017, a week before the Spring census collection.
 Latest DfE guidance on school census and refusal of these optional data, is in section 5.3 of the school census guidance v1.6 from April 2017.